 Z2 /Moderate/ 65-80%/ Aerobic/ Fat/ Leaner*

-Z3 /Moderate-hard/ 75- 85%/ Aerobic-ana Fat&Carbs/ Lean*/
+Z3 /Moderate-hard/ 75- 85%/ Aerobic-ana Fat&Carbs/ Lean*/no change

 Z4 /Hard/ 80-90%/ Anaerobic/ Carbs/ no change